A selection of art installations, exhibitions and performers available for Refugee Week 2017.

-If you’re interested in hosting an piece or artist, see individual section or link for contact details.
+If you’re interested in hosting a piece or artist at your Refugee Week event, see individual section or link for contact details.

 Counterpoints Arts is delighted to propose the following three commissions to organisers of Refugee Week 2017 events.